younaman/Serverless-tools/README.md

 ### **Test Cases**

 - Minimal Permissions (No Escalation)
- **Setup**: Create a role with only read-only permissions, and a Lambda function using this role.
+ **Setup**: Create a role with read-only permissions and associate this role with a Lambda function in the account.
  **Expected Output**:
   - The function should be marked as "it is safe!"
   - No privilege escalation paths should be found.

 - Confirmed Escalation Path
-  **Setup**: Create a role with escalation-related permissions (e.g., `iam:PassRole` and `lambda:CreateFunction`), and assign it to a Lambda function.
+  **Setup**: Create a role with escalation-related permissions (e.g., `sts:AssumeRole` and `lambda:UpdateFunctionCode`), and assign it to a Lambda function.
   **Expected Output**:
   - The function should list these permissions as CONFIRMED.
   - The script should output a privilege escalation path involving these permissions.

 - Cross-Account Contamination
-  **Setup**: Multiple stacks/functions, at least one with `lambda:UpdateFunctionConfiguration` permission.
+  **Setup**: Multiple stacks/functions, at least one of which in Account 2 has the 'lambda:UpdateFunctionConfiguration' permission, and attack strategies 1 or 2 can be implemented in Account 1 (for example, the functions in Account 1 have "sts: Assumerole "or" lambda: UpdateFunctionCode ").
   **Expected Output**:
   - The script should output the "LAYER-BASED CONTAMINATION" section under cross-account attack paths.

-- Deny Policies
-  **Setup**: A role with `*` allow but explicit deny on escalation actions.
-  **Expected Output**:
-  - The script should indicate "Might already be an admin, check any explicit denies or policy condition keys!"
-  - No confirmed escalation path.

 - Invalid/Expired Credentials
   **Setup**: Run the script with invalid or expired AWS credentials.